jeremychone/rust-sqlb/README.md

 	- **PostgreSQL** - First database support will be Postgres (via sqlx).
 Additional database support may be added based on interest and pull requests.
 - **Prepared Statement ONLY!**

+> WARNING: During the `0.y.z` period API might change on the `.y`. `sqlb` goal is to have a highly ergonomic API at a minimum performance cost.
+However, using sqlx directly would be a good approach for high-batch insert operations.

-> NOTE: SQL Builders are typically not used directly by application business logic, but rather to be wrapped in some Application Model Access Layer (e.g., DAOs or MCs - Model Controller -).
-Even when using ORMs, it is often a good code design to wrap those access via some data access layers.
+> NOTE: SQL Builders are typically not used directly by application business logic, but rather to be wrapped in some Application Model Access Layer (e.g., DAOs or MCs - Model Controller - patterns).
+Even when using ORMs, it is often a good code design to wrap those access via some model access layers.

 Goals for first **0.x.x** releases: